anthonysuperstar/famous_people_command/ReadMe.md

+# Structure

-'search.py' is the actual start point for this python CLI tool.
+- 'search.py' is the actual start point for this python CLI tool.

-'search.db' is the sqlite database.
+- 'search.db' is the sqlite database.

-'search_queries' allows you to query the database.
+- 'search_queries' allows you to query the database.

+# Process

+`python search.py first_name last_name`